kkrico/EasyMappper/readme.md

 ## Mapeador

 A really simple mapper.
-Use it to mapper your entities.
+Use it to map your entities.

 # Doens't work on IEnumerable #